kubernetes/website/docs/home/contribute/participating.md

 These teams overlap, but do not exactly match, the groups used by the automation tooling.
 For assignment of issues, pull requests, and to support PR approvals, the automation uses information from the OWNERS file.

-To volunteer as a reviewer or approver, make a pull request and add your Github handle to the relevant section in the OWNERS file.
+To volunteer as a reviewer or approver, make a pull request and add your Github handle to the relevant section in the [OWNERS file](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md).

 **Note:** Reviewers and approvers must meet requirements for participation.
 For more information, see the [Kubernetes community](https://github.com/kubernetes/community/blob/master/community-membership.md#membership) repository.
+{: .note }

 Documentation for the [OWNERS](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md) explains how to maintain OWNERS for each repository that enables it.